Migrate from public base images to hardened container images: a step-by-step guide (2026)

 Custom packages missing command not found for curl, bash, git Hardened runtime intentionally omits these Move into a multi-stage builder (with -dev or upstream image), or add via custom assembly / a private APK repo

-3. Making the Switch: A Safe, Staged Rollout Without Breaking Production
+3. Making the Switch: A Safe, Staged Rollout

 Pick the Lowest-Risk Pilot Workload First

-A workload is a good pilot when it is stateless, runs a single language runtime with no native extensions, has mature canary or blue-green automation, and has a named on-call rotation that owns it.
+A workload is a good pilot when it is stateless, runs a single language runtime with few native extensions, has mature canary or blue-green automation, and has a named on-call rotation that owns it.

 Use a Multi-Stage Build to Keep Upstream Tooling Out of Production